materialsvirtuallab/nano106/lectures/handouts/Handout 1 - Linear Algebra and Lattice Computations.md

 ## Dot product in crystal coordinates

-It is important to note that dot products between crystal coordinates is not performed the same way as in Cartesian!
+Dot products between crystal coordinates is not performed the same way as in Cartesian!
 You need to use the metric tensor to perform dot products.
 The dot product is given by:

 \\[
 \mathbf{p}^Tg\mathbf{q}